m4ttr4ymond/m4ttr4ymond.github.io/README.md

 - `code`: Adds a "Code" button redirecting to the specified link
 - `poster`: Adds a "Poster" button redirecting to a specified file (if a full link is not specified, the file will be assumed to be placed in the /assets/pdf/ directory)
 - `slides`: Adds a "Slides" button redirecting to a specified file (if a full link is not specified, the file will be assumed to be placed in the /assets/pdf/ directory)
+- `talk`: Adds a "Talk" button redirecting to a specified url.
 - `website`: Adds a "Website" button redirecting to the specified link
 - `altmetric`: Adds an [Altmetric](https://www.altmetric.com/) badge (Note: only add the altmetric identifier here - the link is generated automatically)